So, why Platt College San Diego – Digital Media Design?

 - Career Services are available to current students and alumni.
 A Career Services representative meets with each student to set up a day one meeting and continues to provide resources through graduation and beyond.

 - Enjoy the feeling of being a part of a family at Platt.
 Students at Platt are the number one priority of the staff and faculty.
 Courtyard activities and more often bring students, faculty and staff together for both celebration and educational events.

-- We encourage all students to take advantage of the many opportunities to showcase their artwork at galleries and exhibits throughout the San Diego area.
+- We encourage all students to showcase their artwork at galleries and exhibits throughout the San Diego area.
 As a student at Platt, you may encounter several ways to display your designs!
 Student work and articles may be found on Platt’s social media channels.

-- Extracurricular activities provide students a variety of opportunities to become inspired outside of the classroom.
-We encourage students to participate in field trips, competitions, art exhibits, community and cultural activities.
+- Extracurricular activities provide you a variety of opportunities to become inspired outside of the classroom.
+We encourage you to participate in field trips, competitions, art exhibits, community and cultural activities.